-What started as a narrow concept of warrior mindset during deadly confrontations has expanded and mutated into a prevailing culture governing many, if not most, police-citizen contacts — is it time for a change?
+What started as a narrow concept of a warrior mindset during deadly confrontations has expanded and mutated into a prevailing culture – is it time for a change?

 In the wake of highly publicized officer-involved shootings and at least 20 cities entering settlements or consent decrees with the Department of Justice for unconstitutional patterns of police practices, the White House created a task force in December 2014 to examine and make recommendations for 21st century policing.